benwiz/graphics/README.md

 ## To Do

 - Better configs control... even if that is just moving some stuff to the header.
+  - Maybe some keystrokes can control the config
 - Mess with fill, texture, monochrome, gaps, etc. Should be able to do something really interesting using ofMesh.
 - Consider introducing computer vision